 Here, too, architectural features impress with their Islamic charm.
 In addition to lots of greenery and various plants and flowers, you’ll find irrigation systems, fountains, and various orchards.
 For the gardens were once intended for a walk for the supreme sultans of the city.

-Fun Fact: The Arabic name of the gardens Yannat Al-Arif, translates to “Garden of the Architect“.
+Fun Fact: The Arabic name of the garden Yannat Al-Arif, translates to “Garden of the Architect“.

 After you’ve spent the morning in a dream from 1001 nights, you’ll probably be super hungry by now.
 But, don’t you worry, Calle Elvira offers the perfect solution for your upcoming hangriness.
 Lots of delicious restaurants are waiting for you to discover them.